 Regular exercise is a valuable and nourishing routine to embrace for menopausal women.
 Accordingly, walking for at least fifteen (15) minutes daily will decrease the gravity of hot flashes, release more feel-good hormones called endorphins to help menopausal women deal with stress and anxiety, and curtail fatigue and sleep problems or disorders.

-Going out for a brisk walk and being exposed to the sun is also essential for the body to absorb the much-needed vitamin D. Meanwhile, performing light to moderate weight lifting in the gym is also effective against weight gain, bone loss, and oxygen shortage in the brain cells.
+Going for a brisk walk and being exposed to the sun are also essential for the body to absorb the much-needed vitamin D. Meanwhile, light to moderate weight lifting in the gym is also effective against weight gain, bone loss, and oxygen shortage in brain cells.
 Other advantages of regular exercise include better bowel activity, lower blood sugar levels, and increased good cholesterol levels.

 Meditate Your Way